eclipse-zenoh/roadmap/rfcs/ALL/Missed Samples Recovery.md

 * Store published samples in a `PublicationCache` on the publisher side and/or anywhere in the network.
 * Detect and query missed samples on the subscriber side.

 A prototype of the functionnality is available in the `zenoh-ext` crate.
 It is compatible with classic zenoh pub/sub.
-A `ReliableSubscriber` can receive data from a classic zenoh `Publisher` and a classiv zenoh `Subscriber` can receive data from a `ReliablePublisher`.
+A `ReliableSubscriber` can receive data from a classic zenoh `Publisher` and a classic zenoh `Subscriber` can receive data from a `ReliablePublisher`.

 ## The `SourceInfo` metadata